 Individual Nature of Identity.

-Similarly, today, women associated with the dehumanizing acts of sexual abuse, or perhaps enslaved to sexual sin, suffer greatly with identity struggles, due to inherent objectification in society, along with perhaps finding themselves defined by past sexual relations.
-The shame they bear, both spiritually and culturally, often causes women to become silent, hidden, or even go underground.
+Similarly, today, women associated with the dehumanizing acts of sexual abuse, or perhaps enslaved to sexual sin, suffer greatly with issues of identity, due to inherent objectification in society, along with perhaps finding themselves defined by past sexual relations.
+The shame they bear, both spiritually and culturally, often causes women to become silent, hidden, and even go underground.
 They, like the Judges 19 concubine, become anonymous entities whose lives matter little to their depraved masters, or the culture around them.

 But…. these deep issues of identity as women in societies where illicit sexual circumstances anonymize and silence its victims are redeemable by our Lord Jesus, who is our true King.

-Yes, even in a land where people are selfishly and murderously doing only what they want to do, Jesus really is the true and better Israel.
-He steps up as King, taking the place of the priest — and the concubine.
+Even in a land where people are selfishly and murderously doing only what they want to do, Jesus really is the true and better Israel.
+He stepped up as King, also took the place of the priest — and the concubine.
 He became the true Everyman, for those who believe on him.

 He is the perfect Husband who protects his bride.
 He doesn’t treat her as a concubine, but rather as his cherished possession.
-Jesus, unlike the Levite, doesn't give his bride over to the enemy to have his way with her and abuse her.
-Instead, our King, Jesus, leaves his Father's house to reverse the curse.
-He comes to his Bride and offers his own body to go out in the bride’s stead — to be torn apart for the twelve tribes of Israel.
+Jesus, unlike the Levite and the stranger, doesn't give his bride over to the enemy to have his way with her and abuse her.
+Instead, our King Jesus leaves his Father's house to reverse the curse.
+He comes to his Bride and offers his own body to go out in the bride’s place — to be torn apart for the twelve tribes of Israel.

-Instead of allowing her to be given over, without hope or any possibility for rescue and to forever have her name forgotten, Jesus gave himself up on the Cross for her.
+Instead of allowing her to be given over, without hope or any possibility for rescue and to forever have her name forgotten, Jesus gave himself up on the cross for his bride.
 Now, her name is written on his hands (Isaiah 49:16) and she is his eternally.
-His body, battered and bloodied, serves as a reminder to the Church, that we are his people, and that he is our true King, Redeemer, and Husband.
-Jesus's broken body calls us to assemble together in unity and piece because of his blood sacrifice, much like the oxen Saul cut to pieces to call the Israelites together for war (1 Samuel 11:7).
+His body, battered and bloodied, serves as a reminder to the Church, that we are his people, and that he is our true King, Redeemer, Priest, and Husband.
+Jesus's broken body calls us to assemble together in unity and peace because of his blood sacrifice, much like the oxen Saul cut to pieces to call the Israelites together for war (1 Samuel 11:7).

 Remembering and Reminding.

-Likewise he sacrament of the Lord’s Supper is a corporate reminder of the reality of Christ’s rescue.
-We, too, need to individually remind one another of this Gospel truth.
-The prophet Hosea in chapter 9 and 10 looks back to the days of the Judges in order to warn Ephraim that they are behaving as those in Gibeah (Judges 19:15) by going after false gods and idols (Hosea 9:9).
-They had forgetten who they are; Whose they are; to Whom they belong.
+Likewise, the sacrament of the Lord’s Supper is a corporate reminder of the reality of Christ’s rescue.
+We need to remind one another and to be reminded of this Gospel truth.
+The prophet Hosea in chapters 9 and 10 looks back to the days of the Judges in order to warn Ephraim that they are behaving as those in Gibeah (Judges 19:15) by going after false gods and idols (Hosea 9:9).
+They had forgotten who they are; Whose they are; to Whom they belong.
 They were forgetting their husband, over and over and over.

 Do we remind each other that we are his bride and that he has redeemed us as the prophet Hosea was called to redeem his bride, Gomer?
-That at one time we were not a people (Hosea 1:10), but we too were delivered out of bondage and slavery (Exodus 20:2) -- out of the kingdom of death and darkness (Col. 1:13) -- by the One who took our place and has called us by name?
+That at one time we were not a people (Hosea 1:10; 1 Peter 2), but we too were delivered out of bondage and slavery (Exodus 20:2) and out of the kingdom of death and darkness (Col. 1:13) -- by the One who took our place and has called us by name?

 We are all prone to wander and forget our True King and Redeemer.
-Our savior Jesus, who has written our names on his hands, has rescued us from the kingdom darkness described in Judges 19 and elsewhere, and has called us, as His cherished bride, unto himself.
-He calls us to seek refuge in his Father's house; unlike the Levite and the father in Judges 19, our Lord will never leave us or forsake us (Hebrews 13:5).
+He calls us to seek refuge in his Father's house; unlike the Levite, the strange, and the father in Judges 19, our Lord will never leave us or forsake us (Hebrews 13:5).

 To be continued...